awsdocs/amazon-rekognition-developer-guide/doc_source/API_FaceDetail.md

 A `FaceDetail` object contains either the default facial attributes or all facial attributes\.
 The default attributes are `BoundingBox`, `Confidence`, `Landmarks`, `Pose`, and `Quality`\.

- [GetFaceDetection](API_GetFaceDetection.md) is the only Rekognition Video stored video operation that can return a `FaceDetail` object with all attributes\.
+ [GetFaceDetection](API_GetFaceDetection.md) is the only Amazon Rekognition Video stored video operation that can return a `FaceDetail` object with all attributes\.
 To specify which attributes to return, use the `FaceAttributes` input parameter for [StartFaceDetection](API_StartFaceDetection.md)\.
-The following Rekognition Video operations return only the default attributes\.
+The following Amazon Rekognition Video operations return only the default attributes\.
 The corresponding Start operations don't have a `FaceAttributes` input parameter\.
 + GetCelebrityRecognition
 + GetPersonTracking
 + GetFaceSearch

-The Rekognition Image [DetectFaces](API_DetectFaces.md) and [IndexFaces](API_IndexFaces.md) operations can return all facial attributes\.
+The Amazon Rekognition Image [DetectFaces](API_DetectFaces.md) and [IndexFaces](API_IndexFaces.md) operations can return all facial attributes\.
 To specify which attributes to return, use the `Attributes` input parameter for `DetectFaces`\.
 For `IndexFaces`, use the `DetectAttributes` input parameter\.

 ## Contents<a name="API_FaceDetail_Contents"></a>